 Not all business owners can send employees home.
 If you have workers who must be on-site, we have a few suggestions for keeping people safe.
-Refer to the guidelines set by the National Centre for Disease Control.

 The simplest way to lower the risk of infection and contamination is to restrict all non-essential business travel.
 But for those unavoidable business trips, here are a few tips for keeping yourself and everyone else safe.

 - Travel wisely: Do not travel to cities with known COVID-19 outbreaks, or to states in a declared State of Emergency.

 - Avoid contact after traveling: The CDC recommends that all persons who might’ve come into contact with an infected person avoid contact with others for at least 14 days.
 Monitor your temperature for those 14 days to ensure good health before returning to work.

 - Safeguard others: Upon return, stay away from the elderly, individuals with compromised immune systems, and people with chronic or severe health conditions.

 - Rethink public transit: Consider your transportation options.
 Is there a way to minimize the number of people you encounter at close quarters when you travel?
 Sanitize after touching door handles or other common surfaces.

 - Keep a safe distance: The CDC recommends people keep at least 6 feet (2 meters) apart.

 The CDC has the most up-to-date recommendations on gatherings.
 Here are a few tips should you decide to move forward with a virtual event: